getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration_options.md

 1. In the file `settings.py` within the initial setup of Sentry, add the configuration option `release` and set it to a value of your choice.

-> If you are not interested connecting Sentry's releases to an integration, you can skip the following steps.
+> If you are not interested in connecting Sentry's releases to an integration, you can skip the following steps.

 2. The value assigned to the release within the `Django-demo` app is `os.environ.get("VERSION")`.

 3. Now that the release is set within the SDK, using [sentry-cli](https://docs.sentry.io/cli/) we can connect our repo with our app.
-Using the `Makefile` we first create release
+Using the `Makefile` we first create the release
    > `$(VERSION)` refers to the release's ID
    ```bash
    > create_release: